Chase-Stokes/galacticAge/README.md

 5. Test code in terminal by typing "npm test"
 6. Build the display environment in the terminal by typing "npm run build"
 7. Run the environment in your default web browser by typing "npm run start" in the terminal
+8. If you want to check out our testing and line coverage.
+Type "npm test" in the terminal.

 ## Known Bugs